Orchid Plant Care Guide

 • Not Flowering: After your orchid has finished flowering, cut the stem back just above the second node.
 A new flowering shoot will form.

-Phalaenopsis are typically not toxic to touch or consume.
+Phalaenopsis are typically not toxic to touch or consume, making them a safe choice even if you have curious kids or pets.

 Moth Orchid Quick Care Guide